Teach your sellers the importance of goal setting

 20 bags x $2.50 profit / bag = $50

-Here are 3 questions to ask before your next school fundraiser:
+Here are three questions to ask before your next school fundraiser:

 1. Why Are School Fundraising Goals Important?

-This question may sound obvious but it isn’t that straight forward for many sponsors.
-It's true that fundraising is a voluntary endeavor.
+This question may sound obvious, but it isn't straightforward for many sponsors.
+Fundraising is indeed a voluntary endeavor.
 This leads many to take a more conservative approach.
 They only ask students to "do what they can" to help.
 Maybe they're afraid that giving them set goals is too bold and will set some up to fail.

-Rather, teaching students about goals is what will help move them forward in life.
+Rather, teaching students about goals will help move them forward in life.
 They give us a compass and provide feedback.
-Goals also teach students the importance of committing to a task and completing it.
+Goals also teach students the importance of committing to and completing a task.

-Fundraisers without goals also communicates a lack of confidence in the campaign.
+Fundraisers without goals also communicate a lack of confidence in the campaign.
 Some schools have the mentality that they'll figure out how to use the money once they have it.
-This is backwards thinking and 'puts the cart before the horse'.
+This is backward thinking and 'puts the cart before the horse'.

-Many won’t support a fundraiser unless they know where the money's going.
-This gives you the opportunity to establish trust and accountability.
+Many won't support a fundraiser unless they know where the money's going.
+This allows you to establish trust and accountability.
 Why?
 You get to show the fruits of your labor.
 Once that new awning goes up, everyone will see it and experience the benefits.
-This also helps build trust towards future campaigns.
+This also helps build trust in future campaigns.

 - Have a formal kickoff meeting to discuss your objectives with your students.
 Be sure everyone involved with the school is present.
 This includes teachers and staff.

-- Your student packets should contain a parent letter that goes home the day you kick off your sale.
+- Your student packets should contain a parent letter that goes home when you start your sale.

 - Use social media and put it on your website.